influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/spec.md

 SHOW TAG KEYS

 -- show all tag keys from the cpu measurement
-SHOW TAG KEYS FROM cpu
+SHOW TAG KEYS FROM "cpu"

--- show all tag keys from the cpu measurement where the region key = 'uswest' SHOW TAG KEYS FROM cpu WHERE region = 'uswest'
+-- show all tag keys from the cpu measurement where the region key = 'uswest' SHOW TAG KEYS FROM "cpu" WHERE "region" = 'uswest'

--- show all tag keys where the host key = 'serverA' SHOW TAG KEYS WHERE host = 'serverA'
+-- show all tag keys where the host key = 'serverA' SHOW TAG KEYS WHERE "host" = 'serverA'
 ```

 ### SHOW TAG VALUES